 When you need work completed, post a job in our marketplace.
-Then freelancers can find you and you can interview them.
+Then freelancers and agencies can find you and you can interview them.
 To post your job, go to Jobs > Post a Job.
-You’ll be asked a series of questions to make sure you include all the important details freelancers need.
+You’ll be asked a series of questions to make sure you include all the important details freelancers and agencies need.

 Key items to consider

 - The scope of work.
-Include as many details as possible for potential freelancers to consider.
+Include as many details as possible for potential freelancers and agencies to consider.
 What exactly do you need done?
-Will the freelancer need to be skilled in any special technology or system?
+Will the freelancer or agency need to be skilled in any special technology or system?